 Sit-ups and crunches are both targeting the same muscles — the main difference between the two exercises is the range of motion.
 With a sit-up, you move your torso all the way up to a sitting position, whereas in a crunch, you only lift slightly off the ground.

 When it comes to which is best, it depends on your goals.
 Sit-ups are more challenging than crunches, as you lift higher off the ground, but if you suffer from back or neck issues, or you're a beginner, it might be safer to opt for crunches.
+However, some people struggle with their lower back during crunches, so it's best to see what works for you and opt for other ab exercises if they both hurt your lower back.

 How can you make sit-ups harder or easier?